2 FAM 600

 2 FAM 616.3 Awards to U.S. Educational Organizations

 A/OPR/OS may provide awards to U.S. colleges and universities, regional accrediting associations, and/or other nonprofit educational organizations to provide services to schools abroad.
-The grant performance period for these awards is limited to 12 months absent a compelling reason to extend the grant for a period not to exceed an additional 12 months.
+The grant performance period for these awards, like the awards to Department-assisted schools, is limited to 12 months absent a request from the recipient that A/OPR/OS determines is a compelling reason to extend the grant for a period not to exceed an additional 12 months.

 2 FAM 616.4 Excess U.S. Government Property for Schools Abroad